Babes in the Wood murders (Brighton): Case

 When the girls failed to return home by their bedtime, Hadaway's mother made a 999 call.
 A search party of around 200 police and neighbours was organised.
 A helicopter was brought in to help search Wild Park.
 Bishop joined the search, claiming his terrier, Misty, was a highly trained tracker dog and insured for £17,000.
-The bodies of the girls were found in Wild Park by searchers Kevin Rowland and his friend Matthew Marchant on the afternoon of 10 October 1986.
-The girls' bodies were found hidden in a makeshift den in the park.
+The bodies of the girls were found in Wild Park by two civilian searchers, Kevin Rowland and his friend Matthew Marchant, on the afternoon of 10 October.
+The girls' bodies were found hidden in a makeshift den in the park, lending the case its name in reference to the children's tale.
 Both had been strangled and sexually assaulted.

 Bishop fell under suspicion due to his close involvement in the search.
-When the bodies of the girls were found Bishop was close by and ran towards the scene with a police constable.
-However, the officer recalled that Bishop did not get close enough even to see them properly.
-Bishop's story was littered with inconsistencies.
+When the girls' bodies were found, Bishop was close by and ran towards the scene with several police constables, later claiming he had felt the girls' necks for a pulse after finding them dead, most likely to explain any potential exchange of trace evidence.
+However, one of the constables recalled that Bishop did not get close enough even to see the bodies properly.

+Bishop's account of his movements was littered with inconsistencies.
 He told detectives that on the evening in question, he had gone to Moulsecoomb because he intended to steal a car from the nearby University of Sussex campus.
-He also claimed he had gone to a newsagent to buy a newspaper, but realised he had no money.

-Bishop told detectives he had planned to see his teenage girlfriend that evening but failed to turn up because he bought some cannabis and went home instead.
-He also tailored his story to fit the evidence, claiming he had felt the girls' necks for a pulse after finding them dead to explain any potential exchange of trace evidence.
-Owing to the series of inconsistencies Bishop was arrested on suspicion of murder on 31 October.
+He claimed he had gone to a newsagent to buy a newspaper, but realised he had no money.
+Bishop also told detectives he had planned to see Johnson that evening but failed to turn up because he bought some cannabis and went home instead.
+He seemed to tailor his story to fit the evidence.
+Owing to these inconsistencies, Bishop was arrested on suspicion of murder on 31 October.